Sagarbisht509/Instagram_clone/README.md

 ## Note
 This repository is still under development and in feature i will add some more features.

+## Show some :heart: and star the repo to support the project.

 ## Features

 * Custon posts feed based on whome you follow.